dkharazi/oldnotes/time_series/03_moving_average.md

 	- The average price of salmon (i.e. μ) is 10
         - The percentage of the error from February's prediction that we wanted to include (i.e. θ₁) is 0.5
 	- The percentage of the error from January's prediction that we wanted to include (i.e. θ₂) is 0.5

+## Determining Order for Moving Average Models
+- The moving average model is parameterized by an order q, which refers to the number of lags to account for in the prediction
+- Similar to an autoregressive model, including every single lag variable (or a very large amount of lag variables) is a typical naive approach to fitting a moving average model
+- This approach typically leads to overfitting
+- Therefore, we are interested in choosing the smallest order q for our model that will include only the significant lags
+- This will help us avoid overfitting and build a model that will hold up better over time
+- We can determine which lags are most significant by observing the lags within an autocorrelated function (or acf) chart
+- Specifically, we want to know what order includes only the lags that are most indirectly or directly correlated with the price of salmon of our current month
+- Essentially, we only want to include the lags in our model whose direct or indirect effects (based on acf) are high in magnitude according to the acf chart

 ## References
 - https://www.youtube.com/watch?v=voryLhxiPzE